Cascade Campus

 Career and Program Description

-Students who complete the AAS in Paralegal degree may be able to transfer into a four-year degree program.
-Students wishing to complete a bachelor’s degree after the AAS in Paralegal should check with the specific four-year college or university for transferability.
+Students who complete the Paralegal AAS degree may be eligible to transfer into a four-year degree program.
+Students wishing to complete a bachelor’s degree after completing the Paralegal AAS degree should check with the specific four-year college or university for transferability.

 Degrees and Certificates Offered